tjnull/quickskope.com/index.md

 ## Introduction

-Netskope is a cloud security platform that provides organizations with visibility and control over cloud applications, data, and internet traffic.
-Many corporations use Netskope to enhance security, ensure compliance, and manage risks associated with cloud adoption and remote work.
+Netskope is a cloud security company that provides a platform for securing cloud, web, and private apps.
+It offers a range of services including a cloud access security broker (CASB), secure web gateway (SWG), and zero trust network access (ZTNA), all delivered through a single cloud-native platform.

 Last year, a security vulnerability was discovered in Netskope's product that could allow an unauthenticated threat actor to obtain an account's configuration file.
 By manipulating and importing this file into any Netskope client, the attacker could impersonate the user associated with that account.
 Depending on the user's level of access, this could result in a severe security breach, potentially granting the attacker unfiltered access to an organization's entire infrastructure.